Definition: End poverty in all its forms everywhere

 List of Policy Changes and Cuts:

-- Changes to Ontario Disability Support Program (ODSP)
+- Changed conditions and funding to the Ontario Disability Support Program (ODSP)

 - Cancelled the Basic Income Pilot Project

 - Reduced funding to children’s aid societies